medleyjs/ajv-request-validation/README.md

 const ajv = new Ajv();

 const reqValidator = new RequestValidator(ajv);

 console.log(reqValidator.ajv === ajv); // true
 ```

 ### `reqValidator.ajv`

-The is a reference to the `ajv` instance that the `reqValidator` will use to
-compile validation functions.
+The `ajv` instance that the `reqValidator` will use to compile validation functions.

 ```js
 reqValidator.ajv.addSchema({